 Results aside, other issues that may come up concerning genetic testing include:

 And it doesn't stop there.
-The impact of genetic testing on your life can be like giving a good twist to a kaleidoscope—mostly the same pieces, but what a different image!
+The impact of genetic testing on your life can be like giving a good twist to a kaleidoscope—mostly the same pieces, but with quite a different image.
 And once you twist that kaleidoscope, there's no going back to the previous view.

 If you are considering having a genetic test, consult with a genetic counselor first.
 These specially-trained, certified health professionals can guide you through the numerous decisions, interpretations, and options of genetic testing.
 Most hospitals have certified genetic counselors on staff or you can contact the National Society of Genetic Counselors to find a board-certified counselor in your area.

 If you decide to go ahead with the test, a counselor can help you interpret the results and define your options.
-In some cases, testing positive for a genetic mutation associated with a disease can mean you are virtually certain to develop the disease.
-In other cases, it may mean only that you might develop the condition.
-Depending on the disease, there are wide variations in treatments and preventive measures available.
+Testing positive for a genetic mutation associated with a specific disease only means that you are at some risk for getting the disease, not that you will develop it.
+If you do test positive, available treatments and preventive measures will vary depending on the disease.

 Genetic testing doesn't affect just you.
 By definition, this is about families.
 At the minimum, you will need to provide a detailed and complete medical history of your family.
 Other family members may need to be tested as well.
 This is called a linkage test and is used when there is no direct test for a condition.
 Linkage tests use genetic information from other family members to better identify the genetic marker for a condition.
 Which, and how many, of your relatives will need to be tested depends on the condition and what its inheritance pattern is.
 Still other relatives may become involved as you may have to decide whether or not to tell them they are at risk for the illness.
-Who else will know—and what will they do?
+Who else should know—and what will they do?
+You may also encounter key family members who refuse any genetic testing, which may leave you unable to find what you are looking for.

 Genetics Home Reference